discourse-network/discourse-network.github.io/_pages/workpackages.md

 ## WP3: Advanced Skills

-**Led by The University of Manchester, with Newcastle University heading the competencies framework strand**
+**Led by Adrian Harwood (University of Manchester) and Dave Horsfall (Univeristy of Newcastle)**

+The University of Manchester leads this work package, with Newcastle University heading the competencies framework strand.
 WP3 strengthens the skills base of the dRTP community by developing a shared competencies framework and an associated web tool for self-assessment.
-These will align with existing standards such as SFIA and the UK Government's DDaT framework.
-The package also delivers advanced leadership and project management training, using a cohort-based model to encourage peer learning and cross-institutional support networks.
-Training initiatives developed here will feed into institutional offerings and sector-wide capability development.
+These will align with existing digital and IT skills framework standards such as Skills Framework for the Information Age (SFIA) and the UK Government's Digital, Data and Technology (DDaT) framework.
+The package also delivers advanced leadership and project management training, a universal skill across dRTP professions.
+Using a cohort-based model to encourage peer learning and cross-institutional support networks, training and workshops delivered will draw on existing institutional offerings and make use of the flexible fund to support community-driven training initiatives.
+It will also feed into the work of the STEP-UP project, and other regional repositories and training catalogues.

 ---